-UFB Direct, an online division of Axos Bank, offers a savings account called UFB Premier Money Market.
-This account is geared towards savers and offers a top rate of 4.81% APY on all balances.
+UFB Direct, an online division of Axos Bank, offers a savings account called UFB High Yield Savings.
+This account is geared towards savers and offers an industry best-rate of 5.25% APY on all balances.

-This savings account features no monthly maintenance, no service fees, and a complimentary ATM card for convenient access to your money.
-FDIC insurance is covered through their parent bank, Axos Bank.
+This savings account features no monthly maintenance or service fees, no minimum deposit requirement, and a complimentary ATM card for convenient access to your money.
+FDIC insurance is covered through their parent bank, Axos Bank (FDIC Cert #35546).

 - Access to your account with online banking and the CIT Bank mobile app